Article 7 min read

 Can I extract data from a graph image for free?

 Yes.
-DataFromChart is free for the core extraction workflow — upload, points, axes, export.
+DataFromChart is free for the core workflow.
 WebPlotDigitizer is free and open source.
-Most digitizers in the category have a free tier that covers single-chart use.
+Most digitizers have a free tier covering single-chart use.

 How accurate is data extracted from a chart image?

-On a clean source image with careful calibration, expect 0.5–2% mean absolute error against the underlying values.
-Below 600px source width or with sloppy axis calibration, errors of 5%+ are common.
-Always overlay your extracted data on the original to sanity-check.
+On a clean source with careful calibration, expect 0.5–2% mean absolute error.
+Below 600px source width or with sloppy calibration, 5%+ is common.
+Overlay your data on the original to sanity-check.

 What if the chart uses a log scale?

-Calibrate at two visible powers of ten and toggle the axis to logarithmic in your digitizer.
-If the tool has no log toggle, calibrate as linear and exponentiate post-export — the result is identical.
+Calibrate at two visible powers of ten and toggle to logarithmic.
+No log toggle?
+Calibrate as linear and exponentiate post-export — identical result.

 Can I extract data from a hand-drawn or sketched chart?

 Yes, with caveats.
-Axis calibration still works as long as you can place two known values per axis.
-Accuracy will be poor (often 5–10% error) because hand-drawn charts have inconsistent line widths and rarely use precise tick spacing.
+Calibration still works if you can place two known values per axis.
+Accuracy will be poor (5–10% error) because hand-drawn charts have inconsistent line widths and imprecise ticks.

 Can I extract data from a 3D chart?

 Not reliably.
-3D bar charts and pie charts both project values through perspective, which destroys the linear pixel-to-value mapping that digitizers rely on.
-Recreate the chart as 2D if you can; otherwise expect significant error.
+3D bar and pie charts project values through perspective, destroying the linear pixel-to-value mapping digitizers rely on.
+Recreate as 2D if you can.

 How do I extract data from a chart in a PDF?